ethereum/EIPs/EIPS/eip-draft_non-fungible_key_bound_tokens.md

 [^16]: The `_address` represents tha address that the asset will be sent too.
 [^17]: The denomination of the cryptocurrency ether (ETH), used on the Ethereum network to buy and sell goods and services is known as _GWEI_.
 [Source](<https://www.investopedia.com/terms/g/gwei-ethereum.asp#:~:text=Key%20Takeaways-,Gwei%20is%20a%20denomination%20of%20the%20cryptocurrency%20ether%20(ETH)%2C,to%20specify%20Ethereum%20gas%20prices.>)
 [^18]: Security known as _Slip-39_, describes a way to securely back up a secret value using Shamir's Secret Sharing scheme.
 The secret value, called a Master Secret (MS) in SLIP-39 terminology, is first encrypted by a passphrase, producing an Encrypted Master Secret (EMS).
 [Source](https://docs.trezor.io/trezor-firmware/core/misc/slip0039.html)
 [^19]: The amount stolen in the USA provided by FTC reports.
-Source - https://www.ftc.gov/business-guidance/blog/2022/06/reported-crypto-scam-losses-2021-top-1-billion-says-ftc-data-spotlight
+Source - ftc.gov/business-guidance/blog/2022/06/reported-crypto-scam-losses-2021-top-1-billion-says-ftc-data-spotlight website.
 [^20]: The size of FTX at the time of the collapse.
-Source - https://www.unsw.edu.au/news/2022/11/why-the-collapse-of-ftx-is-worse-than-enron#:~:text=FTX%20was%20the%20second%20largest,complete%20failure%20of%20corporate%20controls'.
+Source - unsw.edu.au/news/2022/11/why-the-collapse-of-ftx-is-worse-than-enron#:~:text=FTX%20was%20the%20second%20largest,complete%20failure%20of%20corporate%20controls' website.
 [^21]: The amount lost in the collapse of FTX.
-[Source](https://www.bloomberg.com/news/articles/2022-11-10/sam-bankman-fried-s-ftx-faces-8-billion-shortfall-possible-bankruptcy?leadSource=uverify%20wall)
+Source - bloomberg.com/news/articles/2022-11-10/sam-bankman-fried-s-ftx-faces-8-billion-shortfall-possible-bankruptcy?leadSource=uverify%20wall website.
 [^22]: A **Default Behaviour/s** refers to bahaviour/s present in the preexisting non-fungible _ERC-721_ standard.
 [^23]: A **Default Value/s** refer to a value/s that emulates the non-fungible _ERC-721_ **Default Behaviour/s**.
 [^24]: The _FTC_ is an abbreviation for the Federal Trades Commission in the United States of America.
 [^25]: A _NIC/s_ is a Newly Industrialized Country/Countries.
 [^26]: A _LEDC/s_ is a Less Economically Developed Country/Countries.
 [^27]: A _PoW_ protocol, Proof-of-Work protocol, is a blockchain consensus mechanism in which computing power is used to verify cryptocurrency transactions and add them to the blockchain.
-[Source](https://www.investopedia.com/terms/p/proof-work.asp)
+Source - investopedia.com/terms/p/proof-work.asp website.
 [^28]: A _PoS_ protocol, Proof-of-Stake protocol, is a cryptocurrency consensus mechanism for processing transactions and creating new blocks in a blockchain.
-[Source](https://www.investopedia.com/terms/p/proof-stake-pos.asp)
+Source - https://www.investopedia.com/terms/p/proof-stake-pos.asp website.
 [^29]: The `_allFunds` is a bool that can be set to true or false.
 [^30]: The `_time` in `allowApproval` represents the number of blocks an `approve` can take place in.
 [^31]: The `_numberOfTransfers` is the number of transfers a third-party entity can conduct via `transferFrom` on the user's behalf.